-It is not assumed that all messages contain information that allows each principal to recognise its own messages (cf. [BAN89]).
+It is not assumed that all messages contain information that allows each principal to recognize its own messages (cf. [BAN89]).

-The semantics of the spi calculus can be formalised in much the same way as the semantics of the pi calculus.
-We carry out this formalisation in Section 4.
-The most interesting issues in this formalisation concern the notion of equivalence.
+The semantics of the spi calculus can be formalized in much the same way as the semantics of the pi calculus.
+We carry out this formalization in Section 4.
+The most interesting issues in this formalization concern the notion of equivalence.
 Again, we write $P \simeq Q$ to mean that the behaviours of the processes P and Q are indistinguishable.
-The notion of indistinguishability is complicated by the presence of cryptography.
+However, the notion of indistinguishability is complicated by the presence of cryptography.